CoCoRaHS in the Cold: Measuring in Snowy Weather

 Snowfall measurement is done with a ruler.
 We suggest a yardstick since a 12" ruler will be too short in the big storms.
 Official snowfall measurement is in tenths of an inch, but most rulers are in 1/8" or 1/16" increments.
 Just enter what you can.
 Less than a tenth of an inch is considered a "trace".
 Snow that falls and melts as it hits your measuring surface is a "trace."

-One of the difficulties with accurate and consistent snowfall measurement is related to the melting, settling, or evaporation of snow before you have a chance to measure it (especially in the Fall and Spring).
+One of the difficulties with accurate and consistent snowfall measurements is related to the melting, settling, or evaporation of snow before you have a chance to measure it (especially in the Fall and Spring).
 Please try to do a measurement as close in time to when the storm ends as possible.
 Don't wait until 7AM if the snow ended the previous day.
-During long-duration snowfalls, you may choose to measure and clear the snowboard every six hours.
-The total snowfall would then be the summation of the different measurements.

 In very big snowfalls (20" or more), you may find yourself averaging several readings around your yard and estimating snowfall to the nearest inch.